 ii.
 Decisions are made by a majority of votes cast by those present at the meeting.
 In the event of an equal number of votes being cast on either side the chair does not have a casting vote and the matter is taken not to have been carried.

 iii.
 The quorum for meetings is as follows

-- (a) Group Scout Council – (10) one of whom must be the Group Scout Leader, Chairman or member of the Executive Committee
+- (a) Group Scout Council – (10) one of whom must be the Group Scout Leader, Chair or member of the Executive Committee

-- (b) Executive Committee – (5) one of whom must be the Group Scout Leader, Chairman, Secretary or Treasurer
+- (b) Executive Committee – (5) one of whom must be the Group Scout Leader, Chair, Secretary or Treasurer

 - (c) Sub-Committees of the Executive (a third of the membership of the sub-committee but no less than 3)